noahvogtli/ProWrestlingTournament/README.md

 - https://noahvogtli.github.io/ProWrestlingTournament

 ## Future Implementation
 - In the future, I plan on making several additions and edits to this project.
 First, is the creation of wrestlers.
 I intended to have implemented in this release but was focused on the requirements of the project first.
 Next, I would also want to format it a little different.
-The styling could definitely use an upgrade.
+The styling could definitely use an upgrade since it is a very basic and ugly theme.
+The phone formatting could also be a lot better.
 Also, I would like it to be more animated, such as the wrestler pictures moving.

 ## About the Author
 - All code and was written by me (Noah Vogtli).
 The algorithm for shuffling the array of objects was found at the credited resource in the functions document.